What is Bora?

 Screenshot of websites added to Windows hosts file:

-Therefore, some victims were able to decrypt data by using a tool developed by cyber security researcher Michael Gillespie.
-However, since the encryption mechanism has been slightly changed (thus, new version), the decrypter no longer works.
+Therefore, some victims were able to decrypt data using a tool developed by cyber security researcher Michael Gillespie.
+Since the encryption mechanism has been slightly changed (hence the new version), the decrypter no longer works.
 If your data has been encrypted by an older version, you might be able to restore it with the aforementioned tool (download link).

 Screenshot of STOP/Djvu decrypter by Michael Gillespie:

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below: